bioforensics/MicroHapDB/README.md

 - `In`: Rosenberg's informativeness for assignment (*I<sub>n</sub>*) computed on 26 populations<sup>[12]</sup>

 The `AvgAe` statistic is a measure of the *within-population* allelic variation at a locus, which corresponds to the marker's diagnostic power for identification purposes.
-The `In` statistic is a measure of *between-population* allelec variation at a locus, which corresponds to the marker's utility for predicting population of origin.
+The `In` statistic is a measure of *between-population* allelic variation at a locus, which corresponds to the marker's utility for predicting population of origin.
+Phased genotypes for 2,504 individuals from Phase 3 of the 1000 Genomes Project<sup>[10]</sup> are used to calculate both statistics.

 ## Adding Markers to MicroHapDB